k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: preserve the Oracle and Charon's starting stats in bones
 - Tweaks to hurtling monsters/players
 - More tweaks to hurtling monsters/players
+- Oracle fully reset if oracle level is bones level